Do you have any questions? Email Us [email protected]

 5. Transparent alumina ceramics are used in making high-pressure sodium lamps and infrared detection window material.

 6. With an alumina content higher than 95%, alumina ceramics can be used as excellent electrical insulators.
+For reference, 99.5% alumina has a dielectric strength of approximately 15 kV/mm and thermal conductivity of 30 W/(m·K), compared to around 10 kV/mm and 24 W/(m·K) for 95% alumina.
 They also have a low dielectric loss, with a wide range of applications in electronics and electrical appliances.
+In particular, they are widely used in electric vehicle power modules (such as insulators for IGBTs) and semiconductor processing equipment, where thermal management and electrical isolation are critical.

 7. Transparent aluminum oxide shows good permeability to visible light and infrared rays.